DS202-at-ISU/lab-1-team-5-lab-1/README.md

 <span style="font-size: 24px;">**Step 12.6**</span>

-- Student 1’s note:
+- Devon’s note: No notable errors.

 - Lucas’s note: I went back to my repository in the browser and refreshed the page.
 The updated README.md file displayed the new line I added from RStudio.

 - Eitan’s note: I went to my browser and checked github and saw that the changes were propagated to the repository.